timadair/array-majority-detector/README.md

-# list-majority-detector
+# array-majority-detector
-Algorithms for detecting when one value makes up more than half of a list
+Algorithms for detecting when one value makes up more than half of an array

 This was a coding challenge that was on an a shared-coding website that an interviewer sent to me a couple days before the interview.
 I worked on the problem for a few hours across two nights, and while it turned out that the interviewer